-Follow the plans that we have discussed and we promise that your family will always remember this as a budget friendly vacation.
+Follow the plans that we have discussed and we promise that your family will always remember this as a budget-friendly vacation.
 It’s important to remember that you may and most likely will run into speed bumps along the way.
-It’s ok to get frustrated but don’t let one meltdown or mistake ruin your whole vacation.
+It’s okay to get frustrated but don’t let one meltdown or mistake ruin your whole vacation.

 In addition to this article watch the helpful videos above to help navigate Washington D.C.
 It definitely helped us during our planning phase.
-We also welcome any additional questions or comments, or tips for taking a budget friendly vacation you may have in our Contact Us section.
+We also welcome any additional questions comments, or tips for taking a budget-friendly vacation you may have in our Contact Us section.

 Have an amazing vacation, you deserve it!

 Our website parentsguidetotheworld.com